AyeRaj/Hungry_2.0/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ayerajkumar@gmail.com
+If you have any feedback, please reach out to me https://linkedin.com/in/ayerajkumar